 Indeed, for a correct interpretation of the observables, one has to correlate the observational data with theoretical predictions.
-For the development of such models, numerical-relativity (NR) simulations are an important prerequisite as they provide a testbed for new GW models, e.g.,~\cite{Dietrich:2020eud} and references therein, and they enable us to connect properties of the outflowing matter to the binary properties~\cite{Dietrich:2016fpt,Coughlin:2018miv,Radice:2018pdn,Coughlin:2018fis,Nedora:2020qtd,Dietrich:2020efo,Kruger:2020gig}.
-However, to achieve this, we need, among others, (i) a meticulous treatment of the stellar matter with state-of-art nuclear theory EoSs to account for temperature and composition dynamics and (ii) an approach to incorporate microphysical processes such as neutrinos-driven reactions that related to nucleosynthesis.
-In particular, requirement (ii) is corroborated by the observed kilonova AT2017gfo, which suggests the importance of $r$-process nucleosynthesis~\cite{Metzger:2010sy,Watson:2019xjv} in neutron-star merger outflows.
+For the development of such models, numerical-relativity (NR) simulations are an important prerequisite as they provide a testbed for new GW models (e.g.,~\cite{Dietrich:2020eud} and references therein), and they enable us to connect properties of the outflowing matter to the binary properties~\cite{Dietrich:2016fpt,Coughlin:2018miv,Radice:2018pdn,Coughlin:2018fis,Nedora:2020qtd,Dietrich:2020efo,Kruger:2020gig}.
+However, to achieve this, we need, among other things, (i) a meticulous treatment of the stellar matter with state-of-art nuclear theory EoSs to account for temperature and composition dynamics and (ii) an approach to incorporate microphysical processes such as neutrino-driven reactions that {are} related to nucleosynthesis.
+In particular, requirement (ii) is corroborated by the observed kilonova AT2017gfo, which suggests the importance of $r$-process nucleosynthesis~\cite{Metzger:2010sy,Watson:2019xjv} in neutron star merger outflows.

-In this work, we explain recent updates to the NR code BAM~\cite{Bruegmann:2006at,Thierfelder:2011yi,Dietrich:2015iva,Bernuzzi:2016pie} focusing on the implementation of a Neutrino Leakage Scheme (NLS)~\cite{Ruffert:1995fs, Rosswog:2003rv} to describe neutrino production and transport using tabulated nuclear-theory based EoSs, and subsequent modifications to the General Relativistic Hydrodynamics (GRHD) routines.
+In this work, we explain recent updates to the NR code BAM~\cite{Bruegmann:2006at,Thierfelder:2011yi,Dietrich:2015iva,Bernuzzi:2016pie} {(bifunctional adaptative mesh)}, focusing on the implementation of a neutrino leakage scheme (NLS)~\mbox{\cite{Ruffert:1995fs, Rosswog:2003rv}} to describe neutrino production and transport using tabulated nuclear-theory based EoSs, and subsequent modifications to the general relativistic hydrodynamics (GRHD) routines.
 We validate our code extensions with a variety of tests and present a set of new BNS simulations.